gvwilson/sensibleadventures/booksters-apprentice.md

 soldier's armored chest.

 "Ooph!"
 Erileine stumbled back a step.
 The soldier eyed her coldly.
-"Go home," she said in badly-accented Avauntois.
+"Go home," she said in badly-accented Gandan-o.

 Erileine spread her hands and tried to smile despite her thudding heart.
 "I'm sorry, but I'm looking for my teacher.
 I have to–"